 Stability Selection

-variable.
-Stability selection is performed using a user-specified kernel.
+and a response variable.
+Stability selection is performed using

-response should be a vector or factor of with two class labels.
-For lasso
+a vector or factor of with two class labels.
+For lasso the

-the response column should be a numeric vector.
-For "Cox" the response is a
+response column should be a numeric vector.
+For "cox" the

-less than 1.
-In a randomized Lasso the model coefficients are randomly
+a value less than 1.
+In a randomized Lasso the model

-performed in two different ways.
-If Pw = NA then these random
+different ways.
+If Pw = NA then these random weights are

-weights are sampled uniformly between alpha and 1.
-If Pw is
+sampled uniformly between alpha and 1.0.
+If Pw is supplied,

-probability Pw and 1 otherwise.
-The latter choice is used in Theorem
+probability Pw and 1.0 otherwise.
+The latter choice is used

 The is_stab_sel() function checks whether